Purcellville, Virginia: Geography

-Purcellville lies in western Loudoun County, Virginia, in the heart of the Loudoun Valley, approximately 9 miles west of the County Seat of Leesburg, Virginia.
+Purcellville lies in western Loudoun County, in the heart of the Loudoun Valley, approximately nine miles west of the county seat of Leesburg.
 Just to the west are the Blue Ridge Mountains (visible from many areas of town) and the town Round Hill, 4 mi away.
-Philomont is 5 mi south, and Middleburg, Virginia is approximately 12 mi to the southeast.
+Philomont is 5 mi south, and Middleburg is approximately 12 mi to the southeast.
 Lovettsville is approximately 11 mi to the north.

 Government

 Purcellville is governed by a town council with six seats and a mayor.
 Three of the seats, and the mayor's seat, go before the voters every two years.
-As of 2025, the Purcellville Town Council is composed of Mayor Stanley J Milan, Sr, Vice Mayor Chris Bertaut, Council members Mary Jane Williams, Stan Milan, Erin Rayner, Tip Stinnette, and Joel Grewe.
+As of 2025, the Purcellville Town Council is composed of Mayor Christopher Bertaut, Vice Mayor Ben Nett, Council members Susan Khalil, Carol Luke, Kevin Wright, Erin Rayner, and Caleb Stought.